Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Paper Structure

-Assessment: Final examination comprises 100% of the final grade; the format is 'open book', writing three in-depth essays, either by hand or on a computer.
+Assessment: Final examination comprises 100% of the final grade; the format is 'open book', writing three in-depth essays, to be submitted online.

 Textbooks